lnishan/Scripts/README.md

 # Scripts
-2048 Game Inside the Termnal! (and a bunch of others)
+2048 Game Inside the Terminal! (and a bunch of others)

 ## 2048